-Some of the totals in the table above do not foot due to rounding differences
+Note: Some of the totals in the table above do not foot due to rounding differences.

 - (a) Non-cash charges related to stock-based compensation programs, which vary from period to period depending on the timing of awards and performance vesting conditions. - (b) Reflects write-off of primarily property, equipment and lease related assets on closed or underperforming stores. - (c) Expenses associated with settlement of certain litigation. - (d) Amortization of the increase in carrying values of finite-lived intangible assets resulting from the application of purchase accounting to the acquisition of the Company by affiliates of KKR & Co.
-Inc. - (e) Amortization of deferred financing costs and other non-cash charges related to our long-term debt, including amortization of the conversion feature related to the 2025 Notes of \$10.0 million for fiscal year 2020.
-We adjust for amortization of deferred financing costs related to the 2025 Notes only when adjusting these costs is not required in the calculation of diluted earnings per share in accordance with the if-converted method under U.S. GAAP.
-Amortization of debt discount and deferred financing costs total \$2.1 million and \$11.9 million for fiscal years 2021 and 2020, respectively. - (f) Reflects losses (gains) recognized in interest expense on change in fair value of de-designated hedges of \$(3.3) million and \$4.0 million for fiscal years end 2021 and 2020, respectively. - (g) Other adjustments include the following amounts that management believes are not representative of our operating performance (amounts in brackets represent reductions in Adjusted Operating Income, Adjusted Diluted EPS and Adjusted EBITDA) including our share of (gains) losses on equity method investments of \$(2.4) million for fiscal year 2021, and other expenses and adjustments which are primarily related to excess payroll taxes on stock option exercises, executive severance and relocation. - (h) Tax benefit associated with accounting guidance requiring excess tax benefits related to stock option exercises to be recorded in earnings as discrete items in the reporting period in which they occur. - (i) Represents the income tax effect of the total adjustments at our combined statutory federal and state income tax rates. - (j) Reflects other expenses in (g) above, including the impact of stranded tax effect of \$(2.1) million for fiscal year 2021 associated with our interest rate swaps that matured in 2021.
+Inc.. - (e) Amortization of deferred financing costs and other non-cash charges related to our long-term debt.
+We adjust for amortization of deferred financing costs related to the 2025 Notes only when adjustment for these costs is not required in the calculation of diluted earnings per share under U.S. GAAP. - (f) Reflects losses (gains) recognized in interest expense on change in fair value of de-designated hedges. - (g) Other adjustments include amounts that management believes are not representative of our operating performance (amounts in brackets represent reductions in Adjusted Operating Income, Adjusted Diluted EPS and Adjusted EBITDA), which are primarily related to excess payroll taxes on stock option exercises, executive severance and relocation and other expenses and adjustments, including our share of (gains) losses on equity method investments of \$(2.7) million and \$(2.4) million for fiscal years 2022 and 2021, respectively, and losses on other investments of \$0.3 million for fiscal year 2022. - (h) Tax benefit associated with accounting guidance requiring excess tax benefits related to stock option exercises to be recorded in earnings as discrete items in the reporting period in which they occur. - (i) Represents the income tax effect of the total adjustments at our combined statutory federal and state income tax rates. - (j) Reflects other expenses in (g) above, including the impact of stranded tax effect of \$(2.1) million for fiscal year 2021 associated with our interest rate swaps that matured in 2021, and \$0.1 million of debt issuance costs for fiscal year 2021.